Last Updated February 2015

-For example, the law of Malaysia addresses compensation in the context of domestic violence.
+For example, Act 521 of the Laws of the law of Malaysia addresses compensation in the context of domestic violence.
 It states that a victim of domestic violence is entitled to compensation in the court’s discretion:

 Where a victim of domestic violence suffers personal injuries or damage to property or financial loss as a result of the domestic violence, the court hearing a claim for compensation may award such compensation in respect of the injury or damage or loss as it deems just and reasonable.